 Biggs Orca and Salish Sea Herring

-Biggs Orca and Salish Sea Herring operates daily from mid February-April 30th
+Biggs Orca and Salish Sea Herring Spawn Comox, operates in March.
+Duration 4 hrs

-Easter Weekend Promo-Use Promo Code CX8910 to receive 15% off, valid April 8.9.10 only.
 Each year in the early spring the Salish Sea is revived by an epic annual migration of Pacific herring.
 This migration is referred to as a pulse of biomass by marine biologists, that brings a much anticipated wave of energy to our home waters.
 Large Apex predators like Biggs Orca and Steller sea lions migrate for this celebration.
+A typical adventure focuses on the food web that is created by this migration, we view and discuss a plethora of wildlife, the herring fishery and (if we are lucky we catch the herring spawn).
 Mid February- May is when we get the most consistent Biggs orca sightings.
 Do it for the Adventure and immerse yourself into one of the Salish Sea’s most extraordinary natural phenomenons.
-These early season trips head out of Comox Valley Marina, from mid February-April 30th.
-In May we are back up in Campbell River & Quadra Island.
+These early season trips head out of Comox Valley Marina in March.
+In April we are back up in Campbell River at Discovery Harbour Marina.

 Tens of thousands of Pacific herring migrate from offshore to nearshore habitats to spawn en masse in one of natures most spectacular events.
 Nearshore waters fill with chalky white milt and eggs, drifting for many kilometres along the coastline.
 The spawning herring and their eggs attract an abundance of predators at a time when food sources are low-this forage will last for several weeks (Raincoast Conservation Foundation et al).
-You can expect to see a variety of predators such as whales, sea lions, seals, eagles, and marine birds.
+You can expect to see a variety of predators such as whales, sea lions, seals, eagles, and marine birds (Whales Are Not Guaranteed).
+The herring spawn is unpredictable and we only catch the actual spawns a couple times in a spring season since we never know exactly what dates and locations they will spawn.

 Make a booking on our Biggs Orca and Salish Sea Herring Adventure

-Commercial fishing fleets have exploited the migrations of herring for decades in a sac roe fishery South of Quadra Island.
+Commercial fishing fleets have exploited migrations of herring for decades, south of Quadra Island in sac roe and food & bait fishery.
 These fisheries are depleting this precious resource for wildlife and have impacted traditional, Aboriginal roe-on-kelp fisheries coast wide.
 With 80% of herring fisheries closed in BC, it is our hope this great migration of herring will be preserved for future generations to come.
 For this reason we donate a portion of our proceeds from each tour to the Conservancy of Hornby Island.
 This conservancy is a wonderful nonprofit that is working towards Pacific herring conservation initiatives in the Northern Gulf Islands.

 Adventure Details